canonical/k8s-snap/docs/src/snap/explanation/epa.md

 tasks can be managed effectively within a Kubernetes environment.
 Here are the key architectural components and their roles:

--  **Real-Time Kernel installation**: Each Kubernetes node must run a real-time kernel.
+-  **Real-time kernel installation**: Each Kubernetes node must run a real-time kernel.
 This involves installing a real-time kernel package and configuring the system to use it.
 -  **Kernel boot parameters**: The kernel boot parameters must be configured to